Zorten/Hotel-DB/README.md

   * This function is for managers, so we implement query checks to make sure that current user is a manager and that they manage the user inputted Hotel
   * Initial implementation is to have a SELECT query to get current value of repairID
   * Newest implementation uses the defined function getCurrSeqVal() where we can pass the sequence string of RoomRepairs to get the updated value of repairID – this will properly update the RoomRepairRequests table with the correct repairID.
 To update the RoomRepairs table with the correct repairDate attribute, we utilized the CURRENT_DATE function.

+## Indexes, Triggers, and Stored Procedures

+We did not include any Triggers or Stored Procedures in our project.
+We did include some indexes on columns we used several times in our queries.
+We used these in hopes to optimize our queries.
+Below are the indexes we created.

+* hotel_location: Hotel relation; latitude and longitude attributes.
+Meant to optimize viewHotels() function.

+* room_id: Rooms relation; hotelID and roomNumber attributes.
+Meant to optimize queries where we have to identify a specific room in a hotel, like in the bookRooms query

+* user_id: Users relation; userID attribute.
+Meant to optimize queries to identify users, like the check we do to see if a user is a manager

+* manager_user_id: Hotel relation; managerUserID attribute.
+Meant to optimize queries where we have to check the manager of a hotel, like viewRoomRepairHistory()

+* room_booking_room_number: RoomBookings; roomNumber attribute.
+Meant to optimize queries on the room number, like for ViewRooms()

+## Formatting the Output

+To format the output to the console in order for it to be more easily readable, we edited the executeQueryAndPrintResult() function.
+Instead of simply outputting to console, we first used the String.format() method.
+For the column names, we used a String Builder, to which we appended the name of a column, preppended with a ‘|’ and followed by a set amount of white space.
+For the actual data in the rows, we used a regular String which we also formatted to have a set amount of white space after the row, also preppended by a ‘|’ character.
+This allows for all the columns and rows to be neatly aligned.